santoshjpawar/concourse-email-notification/README.md

 * `email_body` - Email body in HTML format.
 There can be placeholders which will be replaced by the values in output file *replacements* as explained below.
 * `input_dir` - Directory name under the incoming project artifacts directory where the following files can be found:
-  * `subject` - File containing a line of text to be used in email subject.
+  * `pretext` - File containing a line of text to be used in email subject.
   * `body` - File containing a messsage body (can be in HTML format).
   * `author` (optional) - File containing list of recepient email addresses separated with comma and a space.
 For example, *user1@domain1.com, user2@domain1.com, user3@domain2.com*.